Incoming Exchange Student Resources

-- ISL language partner program: this program pairs up an international student with an American student so they can mingle, meet periodically and converse in English.
+- Global Buddies Program: this program pairs up an international student with an American student so they can mingle, meet periodically and converse in English.
 It is not unusual that the US student will also interested in your native language and culture, so you can make arrangements to practice both languages if this is the case.

 10. Is it possible to order boxed meals from the dining halls?There are a couple of situations when students can order meals to go: if they are sick to the point that they might transmit a virus to other people (ex. if you have the flu) or when they have a packed schedule of classes around a meal time, for example, if you have classes from 11am to 2pm without a break that allows you to go to dining halls.